 A. The total number of shares of stock of all classes which the Corporation has authority to issues is five hundred million (500,000,000) shares of capital stock, par value one cent (\$0.01) per share, amounting in the aggregate par value to five million dollars (\$5,000,000).
 All of such shares are initially classified as "Common Stock."
-The Board of Directors may classify and reclassify any unissued shares of Common Stock by setting or changing in any one or more respects the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications or terms or conditions of redemption of such shares."
+Our Board may classify and reclassify any unissued shares of Common Stock by setting or changing in any one or more respects the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications or terms or conditions of redemption of such shares of stock."

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO OUR CHARTER TO INCREASE THE NUMBER OF AUTHORIZED SHARES.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO OUR CHARTER TO INCREASE THE NUMBER OF AUTHORIZED SHARES TO 500,000,000 SHARES.